AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33970-magento-patch-currency-sign-in-credit-memo.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.3.4 - 2.4.1-p1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Preconditions</u>:
+<ins>Preconditions</ins>:

 For this example, these settings are used: